-For understanding the remainder of the paper it is important to keep in mind that the machine learning models trained in the SLO Predictor essentially implement a set of estimator functions, which can be used for any partially known instance of the composition (i.e., an instance, whose facts and estimates are partially known, for instance a half-finished instance) to generate an estimation of the SLO value when the instance is finished.
-We will use these estimator functions in our modelling in Section 4.
+For understanding the remainder of the paper, it is important to keep in mind that the SLO Predictor essentially implements a set of estimator functions, which can be used for any partially known instance of the composition (i.e., an instance, whose facts and estimates are partially known, for instance a half-finished instance) to generate an estimation of the SLO value when the instance is finished.
+We will use these estimator functions in our modeling in Section 4.